terrancehah/whole-ios/docs/readme.md

 - All other UI follows system light/dark mode for maximum consistency with iOS.
 - Theme selection UI in CustomizationView; theme state managed globally via ThemeManager.
 - Widget displays the quote most recently shown in the app, always keeping widget and app in sync.
+- **Anonymous Account Support:** On first launch, the app creates a backend account with a random email for every user.
+All features (including backend sync) work before explicit login.
+Data is migrated to the real account when the user signs up.
+- All onboarding data is always tied to the authenticated backend account (anonymous or real), ensuring seamless migration and robust backend sync.
 - [Planned] Sharing and paywall features.

 ---